carsonSgit/Ruby-WebScraper/README.md

 ## Overview 🌍

 This simple web scraper takes any user-inputted `URL`, scrapes all **hyperlinks** from the given `URL`, and outputs them to a **CSV**.
 This can easily be integrated into a machine learning project to routinely update a **CSV**.
-All you need to do is update the content the `Nokogiri` object is looking for, just like any other scraper.
+All you need to do is update the content the `Nokogiri` `doc` object is looking for, just like any other scraper.

 ## How to Use 🔧